 How many people come to groups?

 The groups vary in size depending on which group you are coming to.
-In some sessions there may be 5 - 7 young people whilst in others there could be up to 25 young people.
-It really depends on the day however we will always plan sessions to suit the number of young people attending.
+In some sessions there may be 3 - 6 young people whilst in others there could be up to 15+ young people.
+Once you have had your introductory meeting, youth groups are ‘drop-in’, which means you do not have to sign-up beforehand to attend.
+So, the number of people attending groups really depends on the day, but we will always plan sessions to suit the number of people attending.

 Do I have to come to every group?

-The groups run after school time on a week day and you don’t need to come to every group, it is completely up to you if you want to attend once every now and again, or every time.
+The groups run after school time on weekdays and you don’t need to come to every group, it is completely up to you if you want to attend once every now and again, or every time.

 Where are Allsorts youth groups?

-Our youth groups take place online via Zoom and in-person.
-The in-person groups currently run in Brighton, Horsham, Chichester and Worthing.
-We are hoping to expand our groups in areas in East Sussex.
+Our youth groups take place in-person in 7 locations across Sussex, and online.
+The in-person groups currently run in Brighton, Crawley, Horsham, Chichester, Worthing, Eastbourne and Hastings.
+Find out more about our youth groups here.

 How do I get involved in Allsorts?
 What does an initial meeting look like?
 Can I bring someone with me?

-To get involved with Allsorts you will need to fill in the referral form on our website on the ‘make a referral’ button.
-Once you have done that independently or with support (for example a professional might make the referral for you or your parents/carer) an Allsorts Youth Support Worker will get in touch with you to arrange an initial meeting.
+To get involved with Allsorts you will need to fill in the referral form.
+Once you have done that independently or with support (for example a professional or your parent/carer might make the referral for you) an Allsorts Youth Support Worker will get in touch with you to arrange an initial meeting.